Islamic veiling practices by country: Afghanistan

 Afghan women in Herat, dressed in full body covering Afghan burqa.
+The Afghan variety of the burqa has become the literal embodiment of the condition of women under Taiban rule in popular culture.

 After the Fall of Kabul, an interviewed Taliban spokesperson rejected the idea that "women should not wear headscarves for education", saying it was not part of their culture.
 In September 2021, the Taliban mandated that women attending private Afghan universities must wear a niqab.
 On 7 May 2022, the Taliban made a law requiring all women to wear a burqa or niqab.

-A 2018 report, Afghanistan in 2018: A Survey of the Afghan People by The Asia Foundation, found out that 30.9% of the Afghans think the burqa is the most appropriate form of public dress for women, roughly the same numbers for the niqab, 15.3% selected the chador, 14.5% went for a tight hijab, 6.1% for a loose hijab while only 0.5% chose no form of head covering.
+A 2018 report, Afghanistan in 2018: A Survey of the Afghan People by The Asia Foundation, found that 30.9% of the Afghans think the burqa is the most appropriate form of public dress for women, roughly the same numbers for the niqab, 15.3% selected the chador, 14.5% went for a tight hijab, 6.1% for a loose hijab while only 0.5% chose no form of head covering.